Jazarro/bevy_ineffable/README.md

 ## Core tenets

 1. Make accessibility easy.
-    - _Players can create and share custom input configs.
-Configs can be merged at runtime._
+    - Players can create and share custom input configs.
+Configs can be merged at runtime.
-    - _[Post acceptance delay][1] helps players with conditions like Parkinson's avoid unintended key presses._
+    - [Post acceptance delay][1] helps players with conditions like Parkinson's avoid unintended key presses.
-    - _[Toggling continuous input][2] helps players who physically cannot hold down a button for long periods of time._
+    - [Toggling continuous input][2] helps players who physically cannot hold down a button for long periods of time.
-    - _[Macro support][3] coming soon._
+    - [Macro support][3] coming soon.
 2. Offer a unified, abstracted view of input.
-    - _Games should be agnostic of specific input devices._
+    - Games should be agnostic of specific input devices.
-    - _No more manually gathering keyboard, mouse and gamepad input from multiple sources._
+    - No more manually gathering keyboard, mouse and gamepad input from multiple sources.
 3. Never allow the game to crash, but provide clear and direct feedback when something goes wrong.
-    - _Scans player-made keybinding configurations and composes reports that provide detailed feedback about any problems._
+    - Scans player-made keybinding configurations and composes a report containing detailed feedback.
 4. Recognise the existence of different kinds of input (axis, dual-axis, continuous and pulse), and leverage the type system to differentiate between them at compile time.
-    - DualAxis: _Inputs a direction along two axes.
-E.g. an analog stick._
+    - DualAxis: Inputs a direction along two axes.
+E.g. an analog stick.
-    - SingleAxis: _Inputs a direction along one axis.
-E.g. the mouse wheel._
+    - SingleAxis: Inputs a direction along one axis.
+E.g. the mouse wheel.
-    - Continuous: _Is active continuously; for example, while a button is held down._
+    - Continuous: Is active continuously; for example, while a button is held down.
-    - Pulse: _Pulses occasionally; for example, when a button is pressed._
+    - Pulse: Pulses occasionally; for example, when a button is pressed.

 ## Quickstart